 Consider diversifying your total revenue

 While you’re going after bigger projects, that doesn’t mean you need to ignore your other clients.
 Consider clients you’ve had to turn away because of their budget limitations.
-There’s a way you can service these clients without adding more work to your plate, which creates a win-win situation where you’re also growing your revenue.
+Look for ways you can service these clients without adding more work to your plate.
+That creates a win-win situation where you’re also growing your revenue.

 Optimize your pipeline and cash flow

 Did you know that your current pipeline and client process could be affecting your business’s financial health?
 If you’re dealing with cancellations, refunds, and late payments, these issues can all affect your cash flow.
-Expecting payments that come in later than expected can disrupt your financial planning each month, while cancellations and refunds can even set you back when you expected additional income.
+Payments that come in later than anticipated can disrupt your financial plan each month, while cancellations and refunds can even set you back.

 You might also need to revisit your policy and process for late payments.
-Using a system like HoneyBook, you can build automated invoice payment reminders to avoid clients who simply forget when a payment is due.
+Using a system like HoneyBook, you can build automated invoice payment reminders to remind clients who simply forget when a payment is due.
 Your online contract should also include consequences for late payment, such as fees or project cancellation.
-Clarity around these important customer interactions can ensure smooth handling and no time wasted.
+Clarity around these important customer expectations can ensure smooth handling and no time wasted.

 With Lead Sources and Time to Book reports, you can understand how your booking process also affects your cash flow.
 Perhaps you generate a ton of leads from Instagram, but you haven’t tried testing Instagram ads at all.
 By allocating more resources to your most successful channels, you can funnel more leads into your pipeline to become paying clients.